Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Institute of Development Studies IDS Convening Space and online on Zoom.

-As team leader of the IDS Globalisation team, Raphie played an instrumental role in shaping the contributions which the IDS team made to the analysis of this era after the 1980s, as well as analysis of the period of deepening globalisation.
-His 2005 book Globalisation, Poverty and Inequality highlighted the role played by Global Value Chains in the global dispersion of production and in the uneven spreading of the gains of globalisation.
+As the leader of the IDS Globalisation team, Raphie played an instrumental role in shaping the contributions which the IDS team made to the analysis of deepening globalisation after the 1980s.
+His 2005 book Globalisation, Poverty and Inequality; Between a Rock and a Hard Place, highlighted the role played by Global Value Chains in the global dispersion of production and in the uneven spreading of the gains of globalisation.

 His recent work (including his 2021 book Sustainable Futures – An Agenda for Change) argues that we are at the end an era.
 ‘Business as Usual’ is no longer possible, deep globalisation is on the retreat, and new patterns of production and consumption are emerging which pose daunting and exciting challenges for a new path of development.
 Going ‘Beyond Catch-up’ is the challenge facing much of the developing world.

-Raphie’s work has influenced many of us in the development world.
-His intellectual style has always been Socratic and interactive and at his request the structure of this event will involve a dialogue trying to tease out the most crucial issues facing the development world.
-Hence the structure is one of a panel of academics who have interacted with Raphie over the past few decades engaged in a dialogue with him, and hopefully also participants from the floor.
+Raphie’s work has influenced many of us in the world of development studies.
+His intellectual style has always been collective and interactive and at his request the structure of this event will involve a dialogue, seeking to tease out the challenges facing developing countries in an increasingly disrupted world.
+A panel of academics who have interacted with Raphie over the past few decades will engage in a dialogue with him.
+He has specifically asked for discussants who disagree with his views!

-Raphie will introduce the topic with a short statement on the issues.
-He will then engage in a dialogue with the panel comprising the following.
+Raphie introduces the topic with a short statement on the issues.
+He will then engage in a dialogue with the panel and with contributions from the floor.

 Panel speakers